er1kb/distinction/README.md

 <details>
 <summary>Expand</summary>

 This section can be run with the data and settings from the restaurant reviews example [above](#set-up-and-use-a-binary-classifier-for-independent-variables).
 Again, we will have to re-use the training data for the purpose of demonstration.
 The very small sample size means less chance of convergence, meaning the results are somewhat sketchy if not useless.
+Tuning the model uses repeated validation, which means the prediction data has to contain the right answers.

 Currently, the optimal similarity cutoff is determined to be the sweetspot between type 1 and type 2 errors.
 Minimizing the overall error works well for most targets, but for rare ones the model will just assign 0 to everything to achieve the best accuracy.
 The concept of [_imbalanced datasets_](https://discuss.pytorch.org/t/model-predictions-are-all-tensors-full-of-zeros/155381/11) is a known problem even for neural networks.
 Minimizing the difference between false positive and false negative rates does not yield the absolute minimum error, but it does seem to avoid having the model apply the null hypothesis to everything.
 It's on my todo list to improve on this, by putting some constraint on the optimization.
 In the meantime, you can use the plotting function to see whether there is room for improvement or not.